The directions lead you step by step to the most important information.To Your Directions

 From the end of the year 2019 we do expect new regulations from a new skilled workers immigration law.
 The Federal Government has already agreed on the following key points:

-Of course, our content on welcome.ruhr will be adapted by the entry-into-force of this law.
+Of course, our content on welcome.ruhr will be adapted by the entry-into-force of this law (only available in german).

 Looking for a job that matches your professional background?
 There is a range of job exchanges in the Ruhr region where you can search for job offers in individual towns and cities and their surrounding areas.

 Job search in the Ruhr region with the regional Job market of the Westdeutschen Allgemeinen Zeitung:

 Job search with the employment exchanges:

 Whether or not you require a visa to work in the Ruhr region depends on your country of origin.
 As a rule, foreign citizens wishing to work or study in Germany require a visa.
 However, there are exceptions.

 Foreign professional qualifications count.
 However, not all qualifications can be transferred exactly to German equivalents.
 Whether or not you need to have your qualification recognised in Germany depends on your profession.
 For some qualifications recognition is a prerequisite in order to be able to work in Germany.

 However, recognition is also frequently helpful for other qualifications.
 Because some foreign qualifications are not known to companies in Germany.
 Recognition of your professional qualification often makes it easier for you to apply for jobs on the German labour market.
 Information regarding recognition can be found at the following links: